MichaelEPope/netsuite-async-search-client/README.md

 ## Changelog

+**10/23/2019** - Fixed some issues the script had in Chrome.
+In Chrome, you have to delay for a short period before you can call `require()`, which proved to be a pain.

 **10/18/2019** - Added prefetching and made it act more like a queue.
 Added a callback form of `search.save.promise()`.
 Added the capabilities to cancel callbacks since it's more like a queue now.

 **10/16/2019** - Made remainingUsage a function rather than a property.